THE FILM

 STEVEN BRANFMAN

 Steven Branfman received his MAT from Rhode Island School Of Design in 1975 and enjoys an international reputation as a clay artist.
-In 1977 he founded The Potters Shop & School in Needham MA as his studio, pottery school, gallery, and pottery bookstore.
-He has been teaching pottery at Thayer Academy in Braintree, MA for 42 years.
-His Raku ware is in the collections of several museums.
-He is the author of four Pottery and Raku books.
-He is a popular workshop presenter giving guest demonstrations and lectures of his pottery forming, glazing, and firing techniques all over the world.
+In 1977 he founded The Potters Shop & School in Needham MA as his studio, pottery school, and gallery.
+He has been teaching pottery at Thayer Academy in Braintree, MA for 47 years.
+His Raku ware is in the collections of several museums including the American Museum of Ceramic Art, Alfred International Ceramic Art Museum and Museum of Art Rhode Island School of Design.
+He is the author of five books on pottery.
+Steven is a popular workshop presenter, giving guest demonstrations and lectures of his pottery forming, glazing, and firing techniques all over the world.

 MEET THE TEAM